 Performance for 2007-2015

-You can see that not only did returns increase by adding an additional ETF to a DEP but so did the Sharpe Ratio which is a measure of risk.
-Thus, in the world of Dynamic Investments, higher returns DO NOT come at the cost of accepting higher risk, the come with addition ETFs to the Dynamic Investment's DEP, and this blows Modern Portfolio Theory out of the water!
+You can see that not only did returns increase by adding an additional ETF to the Core Dynamic Investment's DEP but so did the Sharpe Ratio which is a measure of risk.
+Thus, in the world of Dynamic Investments, higher returns DO NOT come at the cost of accepting higher risk, they come with the addition of ETFs to the DI's DEP, and this blows Modern Portfolio Theory out of the water!

 Dynamic Investment Portfolios